BrassicaPatch/cw-game/README.md

 ## Timeline
 **Key Milestones:**
-* Create Full Client Prototype\
+* Create Full Client Prototype
-..* dsfsd
-  asfdsd
-  sdfsdf
-  dsffds
-..* Finish Map (Citiy Placements, Connections, Population and Income Values) ..* Create working UI with functioning actions
+  * Finish Map (Citiy Placements, Connections, Population and Income Values)
+  * Create working UI with functioning actions
-..* Add Armies, with General assignments, and setup starting positions ..* Add Navies
+  * Add Armies, with General assignments, and setup starting positions
+  * Add Navies
-..* Create Win Conditions and checks for them
+  * Create Win Conditions and checks for them
-..* Create some kind of info menu as existed in first game ..* Railroad ability and pathfinding check
+  * Create some kind of info menu as existed in first game
+  * Railroad ability and pathfinding check
-..* (QOL) Add resolution options, as well as audio and sound effects
+  * (QOL) Add resolution options, as well as audio and sound effects

 **Task Breakdown:**